p3r7/prf-theme/README.md

 Was made originally to work with now legacy `color-theme`, and got updated to support `deftheme` and legacy  (Emacs pre-24).

 It's certainly not the best implementation there is.
+For (potentially) better alternatives, have a look at the [Similar Projects section](#similar-projects) at the end of this document.

 ## Installation